cmdcolin/oddbiology/README.md

 - Termites are actually a family of cockroaches https://en.wikipedia.org/wiki/Termite#Taxonomy
 - Red pandas are not closely related to giant pandas — they're in the weasel/raccoon superfamily https://en.wikipedia.org/wiki/Red_panda
 - Whales evolved from hoofed land mammals and are closely related to hippos https://en.wikipedia.org/wiki/Evolution_of_cetaceans

+### No such thing as a...

+- "There is no such thing as a shark" (sharks closer to rays) https://www.nature.com/articles/d41586-026-00594-w
+- "There is no such thing as a tree" (woody trees are not monophyletic) (https://eukaryotewritesblog.com/2021/05/02/theres-no-such-thing-as-a-tree/) see also https://www.youtube.com/watch?v=j1EXBeBA89w
+- "There is no such thing as a fish" (similar to above) (https://www.businessinsider.com/fish-do-not-exist-2016-8)

 ### Unusual evolutionary transitions